fercorn/i-wanna-be-the-balala-calamity-infernum-definitive-edition/README.md

 NOTE: May be incompatible with certain other mods.
 Disable the mods that are causing crashes (and please report which mods do!)

 # FEATURES
 -50 new Jokers!
-(Subject to change!
-Most likely more!)
+Subject to change!
+Most likely more!\
--Epic rarity! (wow that's totally never been done before) -More Tarots!
+-Epic rarity! wow that's totally never been done before\
+-More Tarots!\
 -New consumeable type: Spells!
-Only five at the moment!
+Only five at the moment!\
--New enhancements!
+-New enhancements!\
--New seals
+-New seals\
--Way too many shitposts for your own good!
+-Way too many shitposts for your own good!\
--Awful spritework!
+-Subpar spritework!